Electrostat-Lab/AVR-Sandbox/HelloUsbAsp/README.md

 ## 2) Calculating the protective resistance: [--Jump to Topics--](#TOPICS)

-By using Kirchhoff's voltage law on this closed circuit voltage uint:
+By using Kirchhoff's voltage law (KVL) on this closed circuit voltage uint:
 - E(V) = V(reg) + V(at) + V(r) = 0; where E -> Summation, V(reg) -> Regulator output, V(at) -> Atmega required voltage, V(r) -> Protective resistor voltage drop.
 - 6v - 5.5v - `I.r` = 0
 - 6v - 5.5v - `(300 * (10^-3)).r` = 0, by substituting `I` with `300mAmps`(depending on your power supply/Battery ratings)